AndreasWBartels/JGISShell/README.md

 * jsde_sdk.jar
 * jsde_sdkres.jar

 Ask your ESRI Geodatabase Administrators for the libraries.
+The libraries are contributed with the 'Java Development kit'.

 Copy
  jpe_sdk.jar to JGISShell/lib/jpe_sdk-9.3.2.jar